jfcali/itunes-fetcher/README.md

 Additional functions include a navigation bar, where you can change pagination and toggle the Catalogue display from a grid to a list (and vice-versa).

 This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).
-Its scripts are the following (taken from the Create React App docs):
+Its scripts are the following (mostly taken from Create React App docs):

 ## Available Scripts

 In the project directory, you can run:

+## `npm install`

+Installs dependencies described in `package.json`.

 ### `npm start`